 - 3 tbsp rum

-Using a knife, dough cutter, or bench scrape, cut down the center of the roll leaving 1½ to 2-inches in tact on one end.
+Using a knife, dough cutter, or bench scraper, cut down the center of the roll leaving 1½ to 2-inches intact on one end.

-Brush loaf with the egg wash and bake for 35 to 40 minutes.
-During the last 15 minutes, cover the braid with foil to keep it from browning to much.
+- Brush loaf with the egg wash and bake for 35 to 40 minutes.
+During the last 15 minutes, cover the braid with foil to keep it from browning too much.
 Take loaf out of the oven after baking and let cool.